00-Python/Hexagonal-Permutation-Cipher/README.md

 ### Encryption Process

-1. **Convert Text to Matrix**: Convert plaintext into a matrix of integers.
+1. **Convert Text to Matrix**: Convert plaintext into a matrix of integers based on the hexagonal grid.
-2. **Apply Permutations**: Permute the matrix based on the hexagonal grid and key.
+2. **Apply Permutations**: Permute the matrix using a seeded random number generator derived from the hashed key.
+3. **AES Encryption**: Encrypt the permuted data using AES with the hashed key.
-3. **Convert Back to Text**: Convert the permuted matrix back to text.
+4. **Convert to Encrypted Text**: Convert the encrypted byte data to text.

 ### Decryption Process

+1. **AES Decryption**: Decrypt the encrypted data using AES with the hashed key.
-1. **Convert Encrypted Text to Matrix**: Convert the encrypted text into a matrix.
+2. **Convert Encrypted Text to Matrix**: Convert the decrypted byte data into a matrix.
-2. **Reverse Permutations**: Reverse the permutation process using the key.
+3. **Reverse Permutations**: Reverse the permutation process using the key.
-3. **Convert Back to Original Text**: Convert the matrix back to plaintext.
+4. **Convert Back to Original Text**: Convert the matrix back to plaintext.

 ## Examples